 "Such behaviour is contrary to the spirit of the sport and therefore punishable.
 Anyone who tries it more than once will be caught".

-"We drivers have balls, not a crystal ball".
+"Us drivers, we have balls, not a crystal ball".

+The questions were: how do you manage a race without changing tyres, how does the driving style change, what will the strategies be, will the engines hold up for two Grands Prix.
+In the first two free practice sessions the best performances are those of the McLarens.
 There will be a fight.
 As David Coulthard makes clear, no one has ever simulated a race in these conditions, no one knows exactly how a tyre behaves after more than three hundred kilometres on the Australian tarmac, nor how the driver manages the last ten laps, so the finale of a Grand Prix could become as interesting as a start.
-The Albert Park circuit, the green heart of the Australian metropolis, is a Ferrari fiefdom: on a fast track - over 220 km/h on average - and with no particular technical difficulties, Michael Schumacher exults.
+The Albert Park circuit, the green heart of the Australian metropolis, is Ferrari domain: a fast track - over 220 km/h on average - and with no particular technical difficulties, makes Michael Schumacher excited.

 In the last five years, success has only eluded him in 2003, when he settled for fourth place.
 But fairy tales do not last forever: the Ferrari that starts the season with the old modified F2004 appears less competitive.
-McLaren takes advantage of the possibility of fielding a third single-seater every Friday, which does the bulk of the work and allows Kimi Raikkonen and Juan Pablo Montoya to save the engine.
+McLaren takes advantage of the possibility of fielding a third single-seater every Friday, which does the bulk of the work and allows Kimi Räikkönen and Juan Pablo Montoya to save the engine.
 The regulations allow this for teams ranked fifth and below.
-A rule introduced to help the smaller teams thus ends up favouring an emblazoned line-up coming off a bad year.
+A rule introduced to help the smaller teams thus ends up favouring a star-studded line-up coming off a bad year.
 It will be a different race in many respects.
 Why, when and how to make pit stops?
 Ferrari's technical director Ross Brawn clarifies:

 "I was rather surprised by Red Bull".